-Assuming you're carrying all your money in US dollars cash (denominations of $50 or higher printed after the year 2000) or in pounds sterling and euro, that you never stray outside of Kampala, and that you hibernate over weekends and public holidays, the process of converting these funds into local currency in Uganda could scarcely be more straightforward.
-Banks and bureaux de change (known locally as forex bureaus) all around the capital will convert US dollars cash to local currency at a moment's notice.
-At a private 'forex', this transaction seldom takes more than a minute or two, and no passport or other documentation is required.
+If you are in Kampala or Entebbe, the US dollars, UK pounds and euros - the process of converting these funds into local currency in Uganda could scarcely be more straightforward.
+Banks and Forex bureaus all around the capital will convert any of these currencies to Uganda Shillings at a moment's notice.
+At a private Forex Bureau, this transaction seldom takes more than a minute or two, and no passport or other documentation is required.
 A bit more paperwork is involved at banks.
-The exchange rate against US dollars is generally more favourable at a forex than at any bank, and the previous day's rate offered by a selection of the capital's more prominent bureaux is listed daily in The Monitor and New Vision newspapers.
-Being more specific, bills printed in 2006 after are acceptable all over Uganda and will be considered with no compromise,.. a “give and take” deal!...hope this makes sense.
+The exchange rates against any of the above currencies are generally more favourable at a Forex Bureau than at any bank, and previous day rates offered by a selection of the capital's more prominent forex bureaus are listed daily in The Monitor and New Vision newspapers.

-With recent developments however, travellers cheques can generally be exchanged at most banks in Uganda and most foreign exchange bureaus.
+With recent developments however, travellers cheques can generally be exchanged at most banks in Uganda and most forex bureaus.
 Rates offered are generally slightly lower than those advertised for cash.
-It is also possible to buy US dollar travellers cheques from Barclays, Standard Chartered and Stanbic Banks in Kampala for small fees.
-If you’re uncertain about the use of traveller cheques in Uganda, feel free to contact us, we’ll be willing to help you through free of charge.
+It is also possible to buy US dollar travellers cheques from Absa (Barclays), Standard Chartered and Stanbic Banks in Kampala for small fees.

 This situation presents something of a quandary to anybody carrying travellers' cheques.
 The sole advantage of travellers' cheques over cash (and the reason that they effectively cost more) is the guarantee of a refund should they be lost or stolen, which will be nullified should the proof of purchase be lost or stolen at the same time.
 In other words, while the issuing companies decree that one should never carry travellers' cheques and the related proof of purchase in the same place, the banking rules in Uganda enforce one to do precisely this, and in the circumstance where arguably they are most exposed to theft - walking the streets of the capital.
 Fortunately, unlike Nairobi, Kampala is not a city that carries a significant risk of daylight theft, but clearly it does make sense to carry the travellers' cheques and proof of purchase separately on your person, or for couples to divide the two between them, reducing the risk of both being stolen at the same time.
 Should you not have your proof of purchase to hand, the Standard Chartered Bank on Kampala Road may exchange travellers' cheques after a grilling by the bank manager, but this is a lengthy process, with an uncertain outcome.
 It's worth double-checking before you sign any travellers' cheques that you have presented all the necessary paperwork and have an acceptable brand, and that the cashier is ready to accept them.
 Should you do so and the bank decides for whatever reason to decline them, you won't, of course, be able to use them elsewhere.